brandorn/brandorn.com/_posts/writing/2018-11-15-tech-ethics-for-the-rest-of-us.md

 category: writing

 title: Tech Ethics for the Rest of Us
-intro: This is a talk I gave at <a href="http://uxyall.org/">UX Y'all</a> in Raleigh, NC, and <a href="https://www.meetup.com/nova-ux/">Nova UX</a> in Falls Church, VA, a few days apart.
+intro: I gave this talk a few days apart at <a href="http://uxyall.org/">UX Y'all</a> in Raleigh, NC, and <a href="https://www.meetup.com/nova-ux/">Nova UX</a> in Falls Church, VA.
 It grew out of the desire to figure out how design ethics translates into my day-to-day work as a designer at an agency.
 We talk about problems in Big Tech all the time — and rightfully so — but what about for the rest of us?
+Here's a PDF of the <a href="/img/writing/tech-ethics/design-ethics-checklist.pdf">Design Ethics Checklist</a> for those who may be interested.

 original_source: <a href="https://www.meetup.com/nova-ux/events/255089259/">Nova UX</a>